avatao/blog.avatao.com/_posts/2019-09-05-The-Office-And-Beyond.md

  The only thing I learned about all this research was that I could fall asleep sitting upright.
 For regular long haul flight connoisseurs, sleeping up right seems normal, for me it was something that seemed impossible but became quite an enjoyable experience.

-Read more from Avatao:
-Learn to build secure software: https://blog.avatao.com/Learn-to-build-secure-software/
+Read more from Avatao: [Learn to build secure software](https://blog.avatao.com/Learn-to-build-secure-software/)

 That was it, my epiphany.
 To describe the culture of working for such a dynamic startup like [Avatao](https://avatao.com), I’d have to reach down inside.
 Speak from the heart and not from the pages of the websites I visited on my way to compiling what could have been an uninteresting blog filled with ‘expert’ opinions and cited corporate jargon.